Moelis & Company: Founding and Early Years

+Post-IPO

-In June 2014, Moelis established a private funds advisory business with four hires.
+In June 2014, Moelis established a private funds advisory business (now renamed Private Capital Advisory) with four hires focusing on capital raising and advisory services.

-In February 2015, the firm opened its Washington DC office, following the hire of Eric Cantor, former House Majority Leader, in September 2014.
+In February 2015, the firm opened its Washington DC office, following the hire of Eric Cantor, Vice Chairman and former House Majority Leader.
+Co-founders Mahmoodzadegan and Raich were promoted to co-presidents in September of that year.

-In April 2017, the firm held an initial public offering (IPO) for its Australian business, Moelis Australia.
+In February 2017, the company was appointed as a lead adviser for the planned initial public offering of Saudi Aramco, the “biggest equity advisory mandate in history.”
+The IPO was relisted in 2024 with Moelis & Company as advisor.
+In the Middle East, the company also worked with Dubai World, and Abraaj among others.

+In April 2023, Moelis expanded its technology franchise and hired a team from Silicon Valley Bank, including a new Global Head of Technology Investment Banking.
+This doubled the number of bankers on its technology team.

+Also in 2023, the company expanded their office in Brazil to 20 people in response to a pattern of debt-restructuring in the region, and worked with companies such as Oi SA.

-On June 9, 2024, one of the firm's managing directors who leads the business services sector, Jonathan Kaye, was filmed in Brooklyn punching a person in the face.
+On June 9, 2024, one of the firm's managing directors who led the business services sector, Jonathan Kaye, was filmed in Brooklyn punching a person in the face.
 The firm released a statement confirming the man in the video was one of their employees and that the company is conducting an investigation into the incident.
-Kaye subsequently resigned from the firm.
+Kaye was put on leave and subsequently resigned from the firm.

-On June 9, 2025 Ken Moelis had stepped down as the CEO of the investment bank he co-founded, Moelis & Co., and handed the reins to longtime partner Navid Mahmoodzadegan.
+Notable transactions from this period also include the acquisition of Chelsea F.C., CK Hutchison’s merger with Three UK Group and Vodafone UK Group, and the sale of a minority stake in the New York Giants.

+In June 2025, Ken Moelis announced that he would become the Executive Chairman of Moelis & Company, with Navid Mahmoodzadegan taking the role of CEO, effective October 1, 2025.
+Jeff Raich would become Executive Vice Chairman.

 Global reach

-Moelis operates from 22 offices globally across North and South America, Europe, the Middle East, Asia, and Australia:
+Moelis operates from 24 offices globally across North and South America, Europe, the Middle East, Asia, and Australia: